Creating Modern Solutions for Environmental Challenges

 Regional Climate Hubs

-USDA released the "Carbon Management and Evaluation Tool," also known as COMET-FARM, a free online tool that will help producers calculate how much carbon their land's soil and vegetation can remove from the atmosphere.
+USDA also released a Carbon Management Evaluation Tool (COMET-FARM) to help producers calculate how much carbon their land's soil and vegetation can remove from the atmosphere.